What is YAML?

 Duplicate Keys

 YAML doesn’t allow duplicate keys at the same level.
-The second value silently overwrites the first, which can cause hard-to-debug issues:
+The second value silently overwrites the first, which can cause hard-to-debug issues — especially in Kubernetes manifests where a duplicated name or port field can change deployment behavior in subtle ways:

 # Wrong - 'port' appears twice